QuentinRa/blog.quentinra.dev/info/ocaml/interm/lists.md

   * I will check every value, and update my accumulator if needed ("update")
 * **I want the number of elements in a list (without List.length)**
   * I will store 0 in an accumulator ("init")
-  * Each time I will find an element, I will increase accumulator by one ("update")
+  * Each time I will find an element, I will increase my accumulator by one ("update")

 As "accumulator" is too wordy, I will go with "acc".
 You got either `List.fold_left` <small>(terminal)</small> or `List.fold_right` <small>(non terminal)</small>.